SantiagoTB/Quantum-Simulation-of-the-Schrodinger-Equation-/README.md

 # Quantum-Simulation-of-the-Schrodinger-Equation-
-he essence of performing a quantum simulation is to be able to predict the final state of a quantum system given its initial state.
+The essence of performing a quantum simulation is to be able to predict the final state of a quantum system given its initial state.
 In this project, a quantum simulation using Qiskit has been developed to describe the dynamics of a quantum state influenced by the step potential.

 References
 [1] Abouelela, Mohamed, "Quantum Simulation of the Schrodinger Equation using IBM's Quantum Computers" (2020).
 Capstone and Graduation Projects.
 20. https://fount.aucegypt.edu/capstone/20